Aierwie/confusion-matrix-template/README.md

 ## 📝 Originality Statement

-Inspired by a Red Book creator **“pytho遥感学习日志”**.
+Inspired by the visual design of a Xiaohongshu (RED) creator “pytho遥感学习日志”.
-This implementation is independently developed with no affiliation.
+The code is independently implemented, and I have no affiliation with the original creator.

 ---